-Rug Making is the traditional branch of the Armenian Art and one of the symbols of the Armenian culture.
-It is was originated in the 3rd -4th millenniums BC.
-The evidence of which, are the working tools, appliances, the remains of the fabric and the remains of material which were found during the excavations.
+Rug Making is a traditional branch of the Armenian Art and one of the symbols of the Armenian folk culture.
+It originated in the 3-4th millenniums B.C., the evidence of which are the working tools, appliances, and the remains of fabric and material found during the excavations.

-This branch of culture became famous especially in the early medieval period, during the reign of Bagratuni.
-Still, in that time Armenian rugs were famous in international markets.
-The foreign historians (8th -12th) mentioned about the high quality of the Armenian rugs.
-Many ancient rugs were kept until today, the ancient one is the “Yerakhoran” rug (1202), “Guhar” (1680), and both of them have the Armenian inscription on them.
+This branch of culture became famous, especially in the early medieval period, during the reign of the Bagratuni.
+Still, at that time, Armenian rugs were already famous in the international market.
+The foreign historians and travelers (Herodotus, Marco Polo) mentioned the high quality of the Armenian rugs in their works.
+Many ancient rugs are kept until now.

 Symbols and colors of Armenian Rugs